meganesu/TIL/education/learning-how-to-learn.md

     * It's like going out for a drive with no real destination.
 The roads all exist already (like the neurons and synapses in your brain), but you're going to take an ambling kind of approach and just see where you end up.
 And sometimes you'll end up somewhere interesting (at a new thought or idea).
     * This mode is what your brain uses in it's neural resting states.

 Imagine a pinball machine in your brain.
 When you have a thought, it's like firing the pinball.
 The pinball bounces around in your brain, and its path changes directions when it hits different rubber bumpers.
-When your brain is in focus mode, it's like those bumpers are really close together.
-When your brain is in diffuse mode, it's like the bumpers are farther apart.
+You can think of that path as the neural pathway that a thought takes through your brain.
+When your brain is in focus mode, it's like those bumpers are really close together, and the signal in your brain bounces around a lot in a specific section.
+When your brain is in diffuse mode, it's like the bumpers are farther apart, and the signal moves across many different sections of your brain.

 > Metaphors and analogies are helpful for learning new things.